Mi marido tiene familia: Music

 The main theme of the telenovela "Tú eres la razón" was composed by Eduardo Murguía and Mauricio Arriaga and performed by Angelina & Los Fontana.
 The second song titled "Llegaste a mi vida" was composed by José Luis Roma and performed by Yahir.

 Spin-off

-Juan Osorio confirmed in February 2019 that the series would have a spin-off based upon "Aristemo", the gay couple formed by the characters of the series Aristóteles Córcega and Temo López portrayed by Emilio Osorio and Joaquín Bondoni respectively.
+Juan Osorio confirmed in February 2019 that the series would have a spin-off based upon "Aristemo", the gay couple formed by the characters Aristóteles Córcega and Temo López, portrayed by Emilio Osorio and Joaquín Bondoni, respectively.
 Filming of the spin-off began in April 2019.
 El corazón nunca se equivoca premiered on June 24, 2019.